A geometric Steinberg formula: Whittaker-type perverse sheaves on affine Grassmannians and affine flag varieties

 \subsection{Categories of \texorpdfstring{$I_\unip$}{Iu}-equivariant sheaves}

 We now consider a prime number $\ell$ which is invertible in $\F$.
 We will consider fields $\bk$ which fall into one of the following two classes: \begin{enumerate} \item $\bk$ is either a finite extension or an algebraic closure of $\mathbb{Q}_\ell$; \item $\bk$ is either a finite extension or an algebraic closure of $\mathbb{F}_\ell$. \end{enumerate} (When we need to distinguish these two cases, we will loosely say that $\bk$ has characteristic $0$ or $\bk$ has positive characteristic.)
 In these settings we can consider the $I_\unip$-equivariant derived categories $\Db_{I_\unip}(\Gr,\bk)$ and $\Db_{I_\unip}(\Fl,\bk)$ of \'etale $\bk$-sheaves on $\Gr$ and $\Fl$ respectively.
-(More specifically, the case when $\bk$ is a finite extension of $\mathbb{Q}_\ell$ or $\mathbb{F}_\ell$ is classical, see~\cite{bbd}, and the case of algebraic closures is deduced using a direct limit construction.
-Since $I_\unip$ is not of finite type and $\Gr,\Fl$ are ind-schemes rather than schemes, the definition of these categories requires a little bit of care, but is standard; we will not review these details here.
-Similar comments apply to various other equivariant derived categories considered below.)
+(More specifically, the case when $\bk$ is a finite extension of $\mathbb{Q}_\ell$ or $\mathbb{F}_\ell$ is classical,\footnote{Since $I_\unip$ is not of finite type and $\Gr,\Fl$ are ind-schemes rather than schemes, the definition of these categories requires a little bit of care, but is standard; we will not review these details here.
+Similar comments apply to various other equivariant derived categories considered below.} see~\cite{bbd}, and the case of algebraic closures is deduced using a colimit construction.)
 These categories have natural perverse t-structures, whose hearts will be denoted $\Perv_{I_\unip}(\Gr,\bk)$ and $\Perv_{I_\unip}(\Fl,\bk)$ respectively.

 For any $w \in W_\ext$ we have a ``standard perverse sheaf'' $\DFl_w$ in $\Perv_{I_\unip}(\Fl,\bk)$, defined as the $!$-pushforward of the complex $\underline{\bk}_{\Fl_w}[\ell(w)]$ under the embedding $\Fl_w \to \Fl$, and a ``costandard perverse sheaf'' $\NFl_w$ in $\Perv_{I_\unip}(\Fl,\bk)$, defined as the $*$-pushforward of the complex $\underline{\bk}_{\Fl_w}[\ell(w)]$ under the embedding $\Fl_w \to \Fl$.
 (These complexes are indeed perverse sheaves since this embedding is affine.)
 The image of the unique (up to scalar) nonzero morphism $\DFl_w \to \NFl_w$ is simple, and will be denoted $\LFl_w$; it is the intersection cohomology complex associated with the constant local system on ${\Fl_w}$.
 Then the objects $(\LFl_w : w \in W_\ext)$ are representatives for the isomorphism classes of simple objects in the abelian category $\Perv_{I_\unip}(\Fl,\bk)$.